Collect Forcepoint Web Security logs

 sudo systemctl status observiq-otel-collector -

-To verify the agent is running in Windows, run the following command:
+To restart the Bindplane agent in Windows, choose one of the following options:

 Configure Forcepoint Web Security to forward logs to the Bindplane agent in CEF (Common Event Format) format.